Recovery.org - Powered by American Addiction Centers

 Alcohol misuse can have serious effects on the person drinking as well as those around them.1 Adverse effects from alcohol can include serious injury and other potentially severe health issues, including: 1, 8

-• Cardiovascular issues such as irregular heartbeat and chronic high blood pressure.
+• Cardiovascular issues (e.g., irregular heartbeat, chronic high blood pressure).

 • Increased risk of heart attack and stroke.